-Philadelphia police discover van loaded with explosives, suspicious equipment
+Philadelphia police discover van loaded with explosives, suspicious equipment in Logan Circle

 Action News has learned that police recovered propane tanks, torches and possible dynamite sticks from the van.

 The bomb squad is investigating.
-There is no immediate word on who owns the van and if anyone has been arrested.
+There is no word on who owns the van or if anyone has been arrested.

-The discovery comes as the city remains on heightened alert following nights of unrest stemming from anger over the police killing of Walter Wallace Jr.
+The discovery comes as the city remains on heightened alert following nights of unrest stemming from the police killing of Walter Wallace Jr.

 #BREAKING : Phila Police discover van loaded with explosives, suspicious equipment at Logan Circle in Center City.
 Live report coming up at 11. @6abc pic.twitter.com/GWhMjR7D04— Dann Cuellar (@DannCuellar) October 29, 2020